Welcome to the NLCC Semi-annual Meeting How to Attend page.

 Ideally, we’d like to see you and hear you during the event.
 Here’s a list of the basic equipment and services needed to attend a Zoom meeting.

 - An internet connection of at least 1.0 Mbps per user for this event.

 - An internet browser

 - A microphone and a speaker—or, alternately, a teleconferencing headset.

 - A built-in camera or external webcam.

 Upon registration, you will receive a link to the virtual agenda that will have all the Zoom links (Meeting ID and Passwords) for each session.
-You will also receive an Outlook invitation the week before with the Zoom link and meeting passcodes for each session.
+You will also receive an Outlook invitation after registration with the Zoom link and meeting passcodes for each session.

 Here’s a quick, step-by-step rundown on how to get Zoom up and running on your computer or mobile device.